agblox/template-python/README.md

 1. Edit [CODEOWNERS](.github/CODEOWNERS) file.
 2. Find all `replace-me`, `template_python` and `template-python` strings in repo files or files/dirs names and replace it with actual data.
 3. Open `pyproject.toml` and replace version of your package to the `0.0.1`(line 6).
+4. Open `CHANGELOG.md` and delete all after `<!--next-version-placeholder-->` line.
-4. Delete `Template usage` sections of this file.
+5. Delete `Template usage` sections of this file.
-5. :heavy_exclamation_mark: Write all details about your repo in the `About` section.
+6. :heavy_exclamation_mark: Write all details about your repo in the `About` section.

 ### PR configuration